Yoon Seok-youl's Five-Year Sentence: How an Attempted Martial Law Tore Apart South Korean Democracy

 In the year and month, a verdict from the Seoul Central District Court pushed South Korean politics into yet another historic moment.
 Former President Yoon Suk-yeol was sentenced to five years in prison for the short-lived yet shocking martial law decree issued in the year and month.
 This was merely the first ruling in his eight criminal trials, with more severe charges of rebellion still awaiting a final verdict in late February—prosecutors have even requested the death penalty.

 Inside and outside the courtroom, the atmosphere was starkly different.
-During the televised verdict announcement, Judge Baek Dae-hyun spoke sternly, pointing out that the defendant "showed no remorse" and merely repeated "incomprehensible excuses."
-Outside the court, around a hundred supporters had gathered in front of a large screen watching the live broadcast.
+Judge Baek Dae-hyun spoke sternly during the televised sentencing, pointing out that the defendant showed no signs of remorse and merely repeated incomprehensible excuses.
+Outside the court, around a hundred supporters gathered in front of a large screen watching the live broadcast.
 Some held up red banners that read, "Yoon Suk-yeol, once more!
 Make Korea great again."
-When the guilty verdict was read, a few angry shouts erupted from the crowd, while many others wore solemn expressions.
+When the guilty verdict was announced, several angry shouts erupted from the crowd, while many others wore solemn expressions.

 This verdict is not merely the legal fate of a former president; it is a severe test of South Korea's democratic resilience, reflecting the nation's deep political divisions and historical shadows.